EVACUATING THE PREMISES SAFELY AND EFFECTIVELY IS PARAMOUNT IN THE EVENT OF A FIRE AND THE PROCEDURE SHOULD BE FAMILIAR TO ALL EMPLOYEES AND VISITORS

 fire evacuation drills

 In order to familiarise employees with the emergency plan and evaluate its effectiveness, a fire drill should be carried out annually, or as determined by the fire risk assessment.
-Churches Fire can organise and run these drills, acting as independent observers and provide you with a debrief, so you can be sure that you have an effective emergency plan in place.
+Churches Fire & Security can organise and run these drills, acting as independent observers and provide you with a debrief, so you can be sure that you have an effective emergency plan in place.

 Who should take part?

 The evacuation should include all users except those needed to ensure the security of the premises, or those who are required to remain with equipment or processes that cannot be closed down.
 It may also be appropriate to include members of the public.

 Premises with several buildings on the same site should be dealt with one building at a time over an appropriate period.

 Carrying out the drill

 For premises with more than one escape route, the emergency plan should evacuate people on the assumption that one exit or stairway is unavailable because of fire.
 Applying this scenario to different escape routes at each fire drill will encourage use of alternative escape routes not normally used.

 When carrying out the drill it is helpful to: